jiriklepl/NSWI131/README.md

 ### concurrency

-- `akka-uct`: (including the small dataset) this benchmark performs consistently better on multiple CPU cores compared to single-threaded runtime.
+- `akka-uct`: (included in the small dataset) this benchmark performs consistently better on multiple CPU cores compared to single-threaded runtime.
 However, not considering this special case, the performance decreases with higher number of cores, especially when they do not share the same NUMA node.
 Considering the [documentation](https://akka.io/docs/), this seems to be due to frequent data transfers between actors.

   The memory usage of the benchmark is too volatile to draw any conclusions on the lower numbers of CPU cores (`N <= 16`).
 On higher numbers, it consistently slowly increases with the number of cores.